danielc92/react-traversy-tutorial/README.md

 # React JS Crash Course - 2019
 This repo will go through travery media's React tutorial updated for 2019.
-This tutorial uses mainly classed based React components.
+This tutorial uses mainly classed based `React.Component`s.
 It includes themes such as;
-- Creating new class based React Components
+- Creating new class based `React.Component`s
 - Rendering React Components
-- Passing props between React Components
+- Passing props between `React.Component`s
-- Passing functions between React Components
+- Passing functions between `React.Component`s
 - Conditionally setting className and style with functions
 - Altering the state from 'down the tree' (without the Context API)
 - Handling form events
-- Using React Fragments
+- Using `React.Fragment`s
 - Updating state with `setState` (deleting, inserting and updating *todos*)
+- `Route` and `BrowserRouter` from `react-router-dom`

 ### Available Scripts

 In the project directory, you can run: